-To be fair to our Founders, they saw the danger and tried to control and direct those passions by creating good, solid institutions (federalism, separation of powers, representative bodies, the rule of law) as modernity’s theorists Machiavelli, Hobbes and Locke suggested: “ambition must be made to counteract ambition” (Federalist 51).
+To be fair to our Founders, they saw the danger and tried to control and direct those passions by creating good, solid institutions (federalism, separation of powers, representative bodies and the rule of law) as modernity’s theorists Machiavelli, Hobbes and Locke suggested: “ambition must be made to counteract ambition” (Federalist 51).
 However, as heirs to the rationalist project of the Enlightenment, our Founders believed in the motto they adopted for the nation, Novus Ordo Seclorum, a new rational order for the ages.
 That’s why Thomas Jefferson could write that the American founding meant the triumph of science and reason over ignorance and superstition (Letter to Roger C. Weightman, June 24, 1826).

 But it is clear now that, without a founding on ethics, religion and tradition, and without the formation of civic character by public virtue, those institutions by themselves aren’t sufficiently powerful to counteract the corrosive effects of modernity.
 Therefore, we have to stop looking for the virus of modernity only in Rousseau’s France and Hegel’s Germany, and start looking for it also where we couldn’t imagine it would grow: in John Locke’s England, Adam Smith’s Scotland, and Thomas Jefferson’s American colonies.
 Both the French and the American revolutions are bearers of the same virus in two different forms or mutations, both equally destructive but working on different time scales.

-Mephistopheles’ poison herbs: Scientific Politics
+Mephistopheles’ Poison Herbs: Scientific Politics

 Classical political philosophy, as taught by Aristotle, was a practical science dealing with the daily life of communities, teaching the virtues and the good communal life with the goal to develop phronesis (practical wisdom or prudence) and character in men, because good judgment emanates from good character.
-It taught political leaders to understand practical situations and act in wise ways, that is, it was directed to form leaders like Winston Churchill, a modern exception as the last statesman, a man immersed in history and literature who was considered —not casually— an old-fashioned Victorian.
+It taught political leaders to understand practical situations and act in wise ways, that is, it was directed to form leaders like Winston Churchill, a modern exception and perhaps the last statesman, a man immersed in history and literature who was considered —not casually— an old-fashioned Victorian.
 Modernity changed all that and the new political science became theoretical (Strauss, Rebirth, 57).
-It has nothing to do with virtues or the good life; it is all about cost-benefit analysis, decision theory and game theory.
+The new science has nothing to do with virtues or the good life; it is all about cost-benefit analysis, decision theory and game theory.
 No surprises then that we don’t have statesmen and that our political conflicts can’t be resolved.

 The virtues, said Aristotle, are about what is difficult for man.
-Temperance, industriousness, hope and humility are difficult to attain but pleasure, idleness, despair and pride are temptingly easy for man to fall into (Philippa Foot).
+Temperance, industriousness, hope and humility are difficult to attain; but pleasure, idleness, despair and pride are temptingly easy for man to fall into (Philippa Foot).
 Hence modernity counterfeits the hard cardinal virtues of wisdom, courage, moderation and justice into the modern “virtues” —really character traits— of open-mindedness, empathy, tolerance and fairness (Edward Feser).
-And similarly, the modern liberal State becomes a counterfeit family and community, “the only thing we all belong to” (DNC, Sep 4, 2012)
+And similarly, the modern liberal state becomes a counterfeit family and community, “the only thing we all belong to” (DNC, Sep 4, 2012)

 Michael Oakeshott, back in 1962, made clear how wrong it was to replace political philosophy with political science.
 The ravages that bureaucratic experts (he called them “rationalists”) wreak upon society are due to their tendency to see political conflict as nothing more than a technical problem in need of a solution.
 They think they know what needs to be done, and their engineering minds treat humans like ants or microbes.
 After all, they say, modern science tells us that is exactly how humans behave.

-Historicism, Relativism, Secularism: the road to Nihilism
+Historicism, Relativism, Secularism: The Road to Nihilism

 These are the new horsemen of the Apocalypse invoked by the power of modern social science.
 Social science stipulates that knowledge is historical, valid only in its historical time and place.
 There is no truth valid forever, there is no absolute truth.
-It is a common belief nowadays that “truth is relative,” that each one of us has his or her own truth.
+And it is a common belief nowadays that “truth is relative,” that each one of us has his or her own truth.
 However, there is a basic contradiction here because, at the same time it relativizes truth, modern social science —as science— lays claim to the truth.

 Moreover, relativism teaches that value is subjective, that there are no better or worse values or better or worse cultures, that there is no “good life” as the ancient Greeks understood it, that all “lifestyles” are equally valid and worthy of merit.
 And, as part of its relativism, modernity has also abandoned the concept of natural right.
-There is only positive right, right given by government and law, and there is no standard of right and wrong independent of and higher than positive right.
+There is only positive right, right given by a particular government and a particular law, and therefore there is no standard of right and wrong independent of and higher than positive right.
 “The standard in question is in the best case nothing but the ideal adopted by our society or our civilization and embodied in its way of life or its institutions.
 But according to the same view, all societies have their ideals, cannibal societies no less than civilized ones.
 If principles are sufficiently justified by the fact that they are accepted by a society, the principles of cannibalism are as defensible and sound as those of civilized life.”
 (Strauss, NRH, 2-3)